dnmfarrell/perltricks-static/content/article/6-more-things-about-6.md

 say "The lowest is { @array.min }";
 ```

 I could do this with `sprintf`, and sometimes I think that's more appropriate.
-But, I've often played reference-dereference games in strings to do what I can now do by design.
+But I've often played reference-dereference games in strings to do what I can now do by design.
 I really like this (and so will Ruby programmers, I think).

 ### fmt